 Courses must be dropped by the end of the fortieth (40th) class day.
 Students wishing to drop a course after the fortieth (40th) class day must appeal to the Academic Review Committee and they must have grounds for academic consideration as outlined in the Undergraduate Calendar.
 Please note there is NO guarantee that your request will be granted.
 Please refer to Section VIII, Undergraduate Degree Regulations and Procedures in the Undergraduate Calendar for a description of grounds for Academic Consideration.
-Forms for Academic Consideration may be picked up at Undergraduate Services on the 3rd Floor of the University Centre.
+Forms for Academic Consideration may be picked up at Undergraduate Services on the 3rd Floor of the University Centre or the Engineering Counselling office, THRN 202